minprog/app-studio/10 Design/40 Human Factors/10 Content.md

-# The Human behind the User
+# Human Factors

 This week, we'll finish reading Cadence and Slang and you are going to write a review of a single app in terms of the ideas in the book.
+Chapters five and six are most relevant.

 ## This week's app: Trello

 This week's assignment concerns the Trello app.
-If you do not have it, make sure you get it.
+If you do not have it, make sure you get it and experiment with it.

 <https://trello.com/platforms>